LinkWellNodes/Documentation/docs/knowledgebase/Any-API-Guide.md

 # Any API Examples
 Chainlink's [Any API](https://docs.chain.link/any-api/introduction) service is a powerful capability that allows smart contracts to request data from off-chain sources.
-At LinkWell Nodes, we strive to make it as easy as possible for Web3 developers to leverage and utilize our [Chainlink oracles](https://chain.link/education/blockchain-oracles) when making requests.
-The below examples will walk you through the process of implementing our Chainlink oracles when requesting data from various API providers.
+At LinkWell Nodes, we strive to make it as easy as possible for Web3 developers to leverage and utilize Chainlink to make such requests.

-## View our examples:
+The below examples will walk you through the process of using our Chainlink oracles to request data from various API providers.

+---

+**On this page**:

 * [Weather Data](#Weather-Data)
 * [Sports Data](#Sports-Data)
 * [Stock Price Data](#Stock-Price-Data)
 * [Coin Price Data](#Coin-Price-Data)
 * [IPFS Data](#IPFS-Data)

+---

+## View our examples:

 ### Weather Data {#Weather-Data}
 * [AccuWeather](/services/direct-request-jobs/examples/weather-data/AccuWeather.md)